 Find Sammamish Homes quickly and easily!

 This Sammamish homes search shows active listings only.
 It is updated every 30 minutes.
-The default map intentionally shows only Sammamish homes.
-Click on the marker to see basic property information and on “Details” for more information.
+Click on the marker to see basic property information and on “Details” for more.

 Before August 1999, the Sammamish Plateau existed as an unincorporated part of King County through most of its history.
 In 1991, a vote to join the neighboring city of Issaquah failed.
 No longer restrained by King County development policies, the City of Sammamish has grown rapidly to today’s population of about 61,000 residents.
 About 10,000 residents were added when the city annexed the Klahanie neighborhoods in January of 2016.